LucieLeBriquer/webserv/notes.md

 - return value : socket descriptor (like file descriptors)
 - `domain` : specifies communication domain (local `AF_LOCAL`, through an internet protocol `AF_INET`, etc.)
 - `type` : specifies the semantics of communication over the socket (`SOCK_STREAM`, `SOCK_DGRAM`, ...)
+- `protocol` : specifies a protocol to use, it should be consistant with the `domain`, you can see protocol's values in `/etc/protocols`

 ## Configuration file
 nginx.conf inspiration